 Mike Taylor asked Tom if he’d be interested in driving the famous red beast back to Europe.
 Our father, seeing an interesting opportunity to use the Mercedes and its label for smuggling, jumped at the chance and Tom and Charlotte flew out to retrieve the car from Kabul.
 Tom’s connections in Afghanistan were quite developed by then, although I sense many of them came through his edgier partner in crime, Taffy, who ran a darker kind of operation involving female couriers who slept with guards.
 Tom’s style was a bit different and seemed to bring the two into conflict, which at some point culminated in Taffy pulling a gun on Tom and Tom laughing at him and calling his bluff.

 Tom’s Afghan contacts supposedly were tribal chieftains and members of the royal family.
-He took his goods out there in trade, a lounge of suitcases full of rolling papers, and exchanged them for as much hash as he could pack into the works Mercedes rally car.
+He took payment for the goods out there in trade, a lounge of suitcases full of rolling papers and exchanged them for as much hash as he could pack into the works Mercedes rally car.
 His logic was that no customs officer would question, much less strip down, a works rally car made by the most important auto manufacturer of all time.

 Gaucín, Spain 2006

 Before driving to Gaucín I spent the night with Baba, Tom’s half sister.
-There, catching up over dinner, I was interested to learn more about mum’s and our father’s early years, dad’s fascination with gambling while growing up and a period when he was running a gambling den in London, before he met mum.
+There, catching up over dinner, I was interested to learn more about mum and dad’s early years, our father’s fascination with gambling while growing up and a period when he was running a gambling den in London, before he met mum.
 Also the time he spent in Jamaica, Nassau and Cuba, where I gather he did some racing and where he was on the roof of a casino when Castro’s forces took the city.
-I told Baba about the question of paternity which had come up a few years before between my father and me.

 As I drove into Gaucín I was impressed by the scenery.
-I passed a huge gated entrance to an estate on my right, which I noted.
-Although I couldn’t say why exactly.
-Running a few minutes late, I bustled into the café which was perched on the cliffside and from where you had a view of Gibraltar, mountain tops and the valleys which spread out beneath.
+I passed a huge gated entrance to an estate on my right which I noted, although I couldn’t say why exactly.
+Running a few minutes late, I bustled into the café which was perched on a cliffside and from where you had a view of Gibraltar, mountain tops and the valleys which spread out beneath.

 ‘Susie, how are you?’
 She looked well and, sipping a latte coffee, she was the only person there, at a table overlooking the view.